 Will it be hard to care for them at the same time?
 Will my kids get along!?
 Can I love two children as much as I love one?

-Well it turns out it is!
-Along the way my heart grew twice the size and I discovered just how wonderful it is to have siblings.
-On top of that I learned a few things about encouraging a loving sibling relationship between our son and daughter.
+Along the way my heart grew three times the size and I discovered just how wonderful it is to have siblings.

 So How Do You Create Lasting Sibling Bonds?

 Family is big for us.
 We love spending time with each other and we desire a strong connection between all of us.
 To do this we strive to create a home atmosphere that is warm, filled with grace and a place where we are completely loved and accepted.

 Our hope is when we create this type of atmosphere we naturally encourage a warm sibling bond.

 Now I’m not saying our children never fight or argue.
 That’s totally unrealistic!
 But at the end of the day we strive to help our children create a lasting bond.